michaelfmnk/wikislownik/README.md

 ## Commands

-- `wikislownik`: Open the main extension interface
+- `Search`: Search for a word in the Polish Wiktionary

 ## Development